-Researchers stress weight-bearing exercise for bone strengthMarch 17th, 2014 by Dave Taylor in Health /
+Researchers stress weight-bearing exercise for bone strengthMarch 17, 2014 by Dave Taylor in Medicine & Health / Health

 When Denise Allee went shopping at Terre Haute's Honey Creek Mall on a recent Saturday, she left with some piece of mind.

 Future health care providers from Indiana State University had set up a booth inside the mall's main entrance, offering free bone-density scans as part of a research project.